awsdocs/amazon-rekognition-developer-guide/doc_source/api-video.md

 {"JobId":"270c1cc5e1d0ea2fbc59d97cb69a72a5495da75851976b14a1784ca90fc180e3"}
 ```

-If you start too many jobs concurrently, calls to `StartLabelDetection` raise a `LimitExceededException` exception \(HTTP status code: 400\) until the number of concurrently running jobs is below the Amazon Rekognition service limit\.
+If you start too many jobs concurrently, calls to `StartLabelDetection` raise a `LimitExceededException` \(HTTP status code: 400\) until the number of concurrently running jobs is below the Amazon Rekognition service limit\.

-If you find that LimitExceededException exceptions are raised with bursts of activity, consider using an Amazon SQS queue to manage incoming requests\.
+If you find that `LimitExceededException` exceptions are raised with bursts of activity, consider using an Amazon SQS queue to manage incoming requests\.
 Contact AWS support if you find that your average number of concurrent requests cannot be managed by an Amazon SQS queue and you are still receiving `LimitExceededException` exceptions\.

 ## Getting the Completion Status of an Amazon Rekognition Video Analysis Request<a name="api-video-get-status"></a>